But there are a few rules for getting blue complementary colours right.

 1. Blue and Blush

 Combine blue hues with the colour trend everyone is completely obsessed with right now.
-Millennial pink can bring a splash of femininity to spaces, matching well with teal, spruce and peacock.
+Millennial pink can bring a splash of femininity to spaces, simply add some blush pillows to your bed to match with either teal, spruce or peacock.

 2. Sand and Sea

 Bring the beach home with you by drawing a palette from sand, sky and sea.
-A saturated deep blue or navy paired with neutral tones like cream, sand and ivory can evoke a Hamptons feel within your four walls.
+Pair a saturated deep blue or navy paired with neutral tones like cream, sand and ivory.
+This sand-coloured bamboo quilt cover set will evoke a Hamptons feel within your four walls.

 3. Blue and Green